One Producer’s Take on Putting a Human Face on the Foreclosure Story

 “I had started hearing about City Life eviction blockades from other folks who were attending and was just overwhelmed with the human side of the story,” Creedon said.

 Paul Solman has talked about the emotional impact of the human stories from the financial downturn — whether it’s unemployment or a home foreclosure (or, as so often is the case, both) — and how it is unprecedented in his decades-long reporting career.
+You can watch the first part in the series, Show Me the Mortgage.

 For me, being there and asking personal questions and getting people to tell these intense stories is really moving, really challenging.